filago/filago.github.io/_posts/2022-02-27-prusa-preheat-file.md

 layout: post
 ---

-## Using a preheat GCODE file
+### Using a GCODE file to preheat

 Here's an easy way to set preheat temperatures on a Prusa.

-Place a file on the SD card to "print" from the Prusa menu, which sets the desired temps.
+Keep a file that sets your desired preheat temps on the SD card, and "print" it from the Prusa menu.
 For example:

-### PETG preheat 170 & 75C.gcode
+#### PETG preheat 170 & 75C.gcode
 ````
 M104 S170 ; set nozzle temp to 170C, and don't wait
 M140 S75 ; set bed temp to 75C, and don't wait